MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-04-tlol-part-4-exploring-the-literature.markdown

 and push-turret scenes combined.
 Priority under that situation is the order of scenes under the scene identification section above.

+#### Data Tuning Across Scenes

+After segmenting individual frames into scenes, the data is imbalanced across scenes as certain scenes occur more often than others.
+This is because things like turret pushing occur less than combat.

+Distributions of scenes are different in terms of roles of the hero.
+For example, the support role is going to use movement to detection opponents and support teammates, therefore, most of its game scenes will fall under Navigation (and this is what the authors of the paper found during exploration).
+However, the performance of all scenes are equally important as everything that happens in a game is important to winning the game overall.
+To remedy this, the paper uniformly balances scene data by downsampling to enable the AI to be adequately trained in every scene.
+What downsampling means in this context is that, some scenes for certain champions may be trained on more than what would be for other champions.
+For instance, you may train agents trained to play a support champion with more navigation scenes.
+However, if you was training an agent to play a carry role champion (e.g. attack damage carry), then you would try it on disproportionately more combat scenes.
+The downsampling ratio is tuned hero-by-hero.

+An important thing to note here is that, scenes are only segmented during training, during inference, the only thing the model is provided with is an observation at timestep t with the same information a human would be provided with.
+There is no difference in training between scenes.
 <!--
 ### Hierarchical Reinforcement Learning for Multi-agent MOBA Game
 -->